 These facts are here to empower you— the parent, guardian, family member — to take action today, for a healthier generation tomorrow.
 Talk to the school administration, go to the district school board or Parent Teacher Association (PTA) meetings, or pass around petitions to the other parents.
 Get creative!
 If school staff are not available to run physical activity programs, parent volunteers can implement lunch time activities, classroom yoga, or even supervise a PE class!
 There are so many ways to make a difference.
 Persistence is key!

 In the meantime, get your kids in the habit of being physically active at home.
 Try these suggestions for helping your kids live a healthier happier lifestyle and stay active in a sedentary world.

-Incorporate a healthy diet.
-Which came first, the healthy diet or the physical activity?
+Which came first, the healthy diet or physical activity?
 These two activities, when incorporated into one’s life, have powerful benefits.
 A study of more than 3,500 school children found that those that ate the healthiest also tended to incorporate more regular physical activity.
 These physically active, healthy eating children also had fewer instances of learning and behavioral problems.
 Reap the most benefits by eating healthy and incorporating more physical activity in your family’s lifestyle.
-Check out the healthy eating tips in our Healthy Kids Today, Prevent Cancer Tomorrow tool kits.
+Check out the healthy eating tips in our Healthy Kids Today, Prevent Cancer Tomorrow toolkits.

 We help grow healthy kids, families and communities to create healthier generations!Learn More